uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 8. Highlight the AIP ID and Number of Formats column labels and data rows.
 9. Insert a histogram (under Statistics Chart)
 10. Change the bin size
-    1. Click on chart and then the Plus to get “Chart Elements”
+    1. Click on the chart and then the Plus to get “Chart Elements”
-    2. Highlight axes to make the arrow appear
-    3. Click on the arrow arrow and then More Axis Options
+    2. Mouse over Axes to make the arrow appear, click on it, and then click More Axis Options
-    4. Click on the bar chart icon and click Axis Options to get the Bins list
+    3. Click on the bar chart icon and click Axis Options to get the Bins list
-    5. Select a Bin width of a small number (2 or 3)
+    4. Select a Bin width of a small number (2 or 3)
-11. Also in the Chart Elements, check data lebels to get counts per bing.
+11. Also in the Chart Elements, check data labels to get counts per bin.
 12. Change the chart title to "Number of formats in an AIP"